thomasjkuo94/2020-msia423-kuo/README.md

 ├── app
-│   ├── static/                       <- CSS, JS files that remain static │   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs │   ├── Dockerfile                    <- Dockerfile for building image to run app
+│   ├── static/                       <- CSS, JS files that remain static │   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs │   ├── Dockerfile                    <- Dockerfile for building image to run model training pipeline + testing │   ├── Dockerfile_app                <- Dockerfile for building image to run app │   ├── boot.sh                       <- bash script used by Dockerfile_app to execute flaskapp │   ├── boot_test.sh                  <- bash script used Dockerfile to execute pytest │   ├── boot_train.sh                 <- bash script used Dockerfile to execute model training pipeline │
-│
 ├── config                            <- Directory for configuration files │   ├── local/                        <- Directory for keeping environment variables and other local configurations that *do not sync** to Github
 │   ├── logging/                      <- Configuration of python loggers
 │    ├── flaskconfig.py                <- Configurations for Flask API
 │    ├── config.py                    <- Configurations for local data storage & S3 bucket location
-│    ├── CHANGEME.env                 <- Rename "config.env"; Please enter S3 Access Keys & RDS Host,Port,User,Password,DB
+│    ├── CHANGEME.env                 <- Rename "config.env" if desired; Please enter S3 Access Keys & RDS Host,Port,User,Password,DB
 │
 ├── data                              <- Folder that contains data used or generated.
 Only the external/ and sample/ subdirectories are tracked by git.
 │   ├── external/                     <- External data sources, usually reference data,  will be synced with git │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │
 ├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
+│   ├── mybnb.pdf                     <- final presentation slides in pdf format

 │
 ├── docs/                             <- Sphinx documentation based on Python docstrings.
 Optional for this project.
 │